About St John’s

 Other professionals such as physiotherapists, occupational therapists and psychologists work together to provide a holistic approach to meeting pupils’ needs.

-Our post 16 students attend mainstream colleges supported by our own notetakers and a teacher of the deaf.
+Our post 16 students attend mainstream colleges supported by our own learning mentors and a teacher of the deaf.
 Students receive additional tutorial support at school as well as continuing with speech therapy and courses in English and Maths.
 Support in the residential setting enables pupils to develop an individual study culture and independent living skills.

 A unique part of the pastoral work of the school is our link with the National Deaf Child and Adolescent Mental Heath Service Team, a group of mental health professionals based in York, specialising in deafness.
 The National Deaf CAMHS team offer individual and family counselling as well as advice and training for school staff.